|README(7)||Miscellaneous Information Manual||README(7)|

 - Tab complete: most recently seen or mentioned nicks are completed first.
-Commas are inserted between multple nicks.
+Commas are inserted between multiple nicks.

-- Indicators: the prompt clearly shows whether input will be interpreted as a command or sent as a message.
-An indicator appears when scrolled up in the chat history.
+- Prompt: the prompt clearly shows whether input will be interpreted as a command or sent as a message.

 - Nick coloring: color generation based on usernames remains stable across nick changes.
 Mentions of users in messages are colored.